Not So Sinful Indulgence

 There are many misconceptions and myths out there about what you should or should not eat while pregnant.
 Here are some myth busting information to put your mind at ease regarding what kind of food types that you don’t have to avoid.

-A big misconceptions is that pregnant mums should avoid nuts in order to prevent their little one to contract a nut allergy.
-This is false and your little one can still contract a nut allergy regardless.
+A big misconceptions is that pregnant mums should avoid nuts in order to prevent their child to contract a nut allergy.
+This is false and your child can still contract a nut allergy regardless.
 Choose nuts like Macadamias, cashews and hazelnuts.

 Yup!
 Chocolate is great while you’re pregnant!
 (In moderation of course).
 Chocolate contains flavanols - a type of flavonoid - that have been linked to reduced risk of cardiovascular problems and lower cholesterol; the darker the chocolate, the more flavanols it contains.
 And it can even help lower the risk of preeclampsia.
 If you’re concerned about your diet and its affects on your child, always consult your doctor.
 As everyone’s pregnancy